Sustainable Practice

 What is the cost of maintenance for your landscape?
 (On the planet, and your wallet.)

-Let's set a scene - you've got this blank canvas of an outdoor space, and you are not sure what to do with it.
+Let’s set a scene - you've got this blank canvas of an outdoor space, and you are not sure what to do with it.
 Do you plant a perennial garden, expand the lawn, plant a tree grove?
 There are many, many aspects to consider here, but one aspect that flies under the radar is long-term maintenance.
 Each type of landscape requires its own type of maintenance, and each type of maintenance comes with its own carbon cost.
 In architectural design, we talk a lot about the embodied carbon of materials, which identifies the amount of energy and carbon it takes to turn raw materials into a finished design element.
-The other half of the equation is the operational carbon, which is more related to energy and carbon associated with all the maintenance inputs through the lifespan of that material and design.
+The other side of the equation is the operational carbon, which is more related to energy and carbon associated with all the maintenance inputs through the lifespan of that material and design.

 With buildings, the operational carbon is usually lower than the embodied carbon.
 With site design, the balance is flipped.